Jason Heyward Player Props: Dodgers vs. Padres

-The Los Angeles Dodgers, including Jason Heyward and his .600 slugging percentage over his past 10 games, battle starting pitcher Blake Snell and the San Diego Padres at PETCO Park, Saturday at 8:40 PM ET.
+The Los Angeles Dodgers, including Jason Heyward and his .600 slugging percentage over his past 10 games, battle starter Seth Lugo and the San Diego Padres at PETCO Park, Monday at 4:10 PM ET.

-In his last game he had a hitless showing (0-for-4) against the Padres.
+He had a hitless showing in his last game (0-for-4) against the Padres.

 Jason Heyward Game Info & Props vs. the Padres